DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/bind-to-data/bind-a-report-to-a-federated-master-detail-data-source.md

     ![](../../../images/eurd-web-data-federation-master-detail-field-list.png)

 The Data Source Wizard specifies query names as follows:
-* If the initial data source contains data at the root level (as the JSON data source), the federated query's name equals to the data source name.
+* If the initial data source contains data at the root level (as the JSON data source), the federated query's name is equal to the data source name.
 * If the initial data source contains one or more queries (as the SQL data source), the federated query's name consists of the data source name and query name separated by an underscore.

 ## Manage the Federation Data Source